-The topic today is going to be on utilizing a revocable living trust as part of your overall estate plan.
-As we talked about in other videos, you have a base estate plan and that base estate plan will include a financial power of attorney to handle financial affairs while you’re alive, if you need assistance, your point agent to assist you.
-An advanced director for healthcare where you’re appointed an agent to assist you with medical related or healthcare related issues.
-Then you have a will.
-That’s what happens to my stuff when I die.
-Appoints guardians for children, things like that.
-And then you may or may not have something called a revocable living trust.
-And that may be your base, your primary estate plan document.
+The topic today is going to be utilizing Revocable Living Trust as part of your overall estate plan.
+As we talked about in other videos, you have a base estate plan and that base estate plan will include a financial power of attorney to handle financial affairs while you’re alive.
+If you need assistance, you appoint an agent to assist you.
+An advanced directive for healthcare where you appoint an agent to assist you with medical related or healthcare related issues.
+Then you have a will – that’s what happens to my stuff when I die – it appoints guardians for children and things like that.
+Then, you may or may not have something called a Revocable Living Trust – that may be your primary estate planning document.

-Like other trusts, a revocable living trust is kind of like a three party contract.
+Like other trusts, a Revocable Living Trust is like a three party contract.
 There are three parties.
-You are the creator, you are in control as the trustee, and you are the beneficiary while you’re alive.
-And the way it works is, if you become incapacitated while you’re alive, your successor trustee that you appointed the document, takes over and handles your affairs on your behalf.
-And then upon your passing, acts kind of like a will outside the probate process and says, “Here’s what happens to my stuff when I die.”
-We’re going do several more videos on revocable trusts, as to why you may or may not want to use them.
+You are the creator.
+You are in control as the trustee and you are the beneficiary while you’re alive.
+If you become incapacitated while you’re alive, your successor trustee, that you appoint in the document, takes over and handles your affairs on your behalf.
+Upon your passing it acts kind of like a will outside the probate process and says – here’s what happens to my stuff when I die.
+We’re going to do several more videos on Revocable Trusts, as to why you may or may not want to use them.

 Richard Morgan Morgan, Morgan and DiSalvo.